Twelve Oaks Lodge

-Overview

 Twelve Oaks Lodge is a retirement community situated on 4.5 oak-covered acres located in the northern part of Glendale, California.

 The facility is licensed to accommodate 63 assisted living residents.

 Begun in a private residence in the 1930s, the facility has gradually expanded over its 80-year history with the addition of independent living cottages, two dorm buildings and, most recently, a large dining room/community center constructed in the 1980s and renovated in 2017.

 The community is owned by the Twelve Oaks Foundation with the mission of providing affordable care for seniors.

 The renovation continues with the upgrade of 10 independent living cottages and 9 assisted living units, to be completed by the end of 2018.

 History

 Twelve Oaks Lodge was conceived by James and Effie Fifield.
-James Fifield was a successful Mid-western lawyer and businessman who headed several companies and civic organizations.
+James Fifield was a successful Midwestern lawyer and businessman who headed several companies and civic organizations.
 The Fifields spent their winters in California, specifically the Crescenta Valley.
 They purchased a comfortable 13-room home with oak-shaded acreage in Verdugo City at 2820 Sycamore Avenue.
-While there they became involved with a charity group called the International Sunshine Society, whose aim was to "bring sunshine into the hearts and lives of those less fortunate".
+While there, they became involved with a charity group called the International Sunshine Society (ISS), whose aim was to "bring sunshine into the hearts and lives of those less fortunate".
 The Fifields started a local chapter with the goal of providing low-cost home-like housing for the elderly “who can be made happy by our particular brand of sunshine”.
-Their dream was to turn their home into an old-folks home.
-When James Fifield died in 1933, Effie began the process of donating their home and property at no cost to the Verdugo Hills Sunshine Society, and by 1935 it was fully deeded to them.
+Their dream was to turn their home into an old-people's home.
+When James Fifield died in 1933, Effie began the process of donating their home and property at no cost to the Verdugo Hills Sunshine Society, and by 1935, it was fully deeded to them.

 The Sunshine Society was run by a group of community volunteers.
 They constructed the various cottages that still stand today, filled them with local elderly who were charged a nominal sum, and provided entertainment and social activity for them as well.
 Facilities provided by the Sunshine Society included a library, a recreation room, croquet courts and acres of oak-shaded parkland.
 Their fundraising included other acts of charity in the Crescenta Valley, such as help for local needy families.